 I like the second step.
 It seems obvious, yet so many couples don’t do it: “Plan your path together.”
 If you or your spouse have dreams about retirement or getting a new job, you must discuss those dreams together.
 It takes two.

 Saving with Spunk — People love eating at restaurants.
 Some do it because they hate cooking or can’t cook, others for convenience.
 Whatever the reason, dining out three or four times a month wastes money.
 Jen and her husband spent $3,000 a year eating at restaurants.

 But they changed all that.
 She says when eating at home, “you spend less, have more leftovers, can customize your dish, eat it in your pajamas while watching a movie.”
 Now that they quit, she provides seven things they do to replace their restaurant habit.

 Meet the Author

 Article last modified on September 7, 2017.
 Published by Debt.com, LLC .
-Mobile users may also access the AMP Version: This Week Around The Web - AMP.
+Mobile users may also access the AMP Version: Around the Web: Kids’ Money Advice - AMP.